 We don’t actually make french toast often.
 But, when we do, it can come to the table in one of three basic formats.
 The first way I like to prepare and serve french toast is the way my mom used to make it.
-I soak thick-cut slices of home style white bread into the egg mixture.
-It’s the pan-fried in butter on a low, steady heat.
+I soak thick-cut slices of home-style white bread into the egg mixture.
+It’s pan-fried in butter on low, steady heat.

 The low heat helps to cook the egg on the inside of the bread without burning the exterior.
 And, the butter, well, that’s just a whole lot of delicious flavour!
 I’ll usually serve these up piled high onto dinner plates just like a stack of pancakes.

 Another method that I use is one that comes in handy when preparing french toast for a crowd.
 With this method, I’ll usually use a baguette that I’ve sliced about half an inch thick.
 I soak the slices in the same egg mixture that I would use for the pan-fry method above.
 But, rather than fry them, coat a baking sheet with non-stick cooking spray.
 Bake the slices, turning once halfway through to ensure browning on both sides.

 That method works nicely when stacking the smaller slices into a serving bowl or onto a serving platter.
 Set it right in the center of the table.
 Surround the platter with bowls of fresh berries, syrups, whipped cream, and even chocolate.
 It’s a great way to serve french toast for a crowd at breakfast or at brunch.

 Now, that leaves us with the third option.
 The third option is the one you see in the photographs before you.
 If I’m trying to impress, or if I’m feeling a little fancy, I’ll opt for individual ramekins or small pots of french toast.